 Senator Tom Cotton

-Elliott Abrams is the chairman of the Tikvah Fund, as well as chairman of the Vandenberg Coalition and senior fellow for Middle Eastern Studies at the Council on Foreign Relations in Washington, D.C..
-He served as Special Assistant to the President and NSC Senior Director for the Near East and North Africa in the first term of George W. Bush, and as Deputy Assistant to the President and Deputy National Security Advisor in the second term.
-In the Trump administration he served in the State Department as Special Representative for Iran and for Venezuela.
-He is the author of Undue Process, Security and Sacrifice, and Faith or Fear, and writes widely on U.S. foreign policy with special focus on the Middle East and the issues of democracy and human rights.
-His most recent book is Realism and Democracy: American Foreign Policy After the Arab Spring.
+The Honorable Elliott Abrams is the chairman of Tikvah, as well as chairman of the Vandenberg Coalition and senior fellow for Middle Eastern studies at the Council on Foreign Relations in Washington, D.C.
+He served as special assistant to the president and NSC senior director for the Near East and North Africa in the first term of George W. Bush, and as deputy assistant to the president and deputy national security advisor in the second term.
+In the Trump administration, he served in the State Department as special representative for Iran and for Venezuela.
+He is the author of Undue Process (1993), Security and Sacrifice (1995), Faith or Fear (1997), and Tested by Zion (2013), and writes widely on U.S. foreign policy, with special focus on the Middle East and the issues of democracy and human rights.
+His most recent book is Realism and Democracy: American Foreign Policy After the Arab Spring (2017).

 Jonathan Silver